-- (ii) are covered by the bargaining; and - (iii) are employed in the relevant part of the essential service or at any particular place or places where the essential service is carried on.
+- a. must be signed by a representative of the employee's union on the employee's behalf: - b. need not specify the names of the employees on whose behalf it is given if it is expressed to be given on behalf of all employees who - (i) are members of a union that is a party to the bargaining; and (ii) are covered by the bargaining; and - (ii) are employed in the relevant part of the essential service or at any particular place or places where the essential service is carried on.